The Quick Version

 | Catch-all (flat rate) | 1.5–2x | $45–$60 |

-Major card issuers operate online shopping portals that pay bonus points when you start a purchase session through the portal and complete checkout at a participating retailer.
-The bonus is on top of what the card earns normally, and the purchase qualifies for any category bonus the card also provides.
+Major issuers operate online shopping portals that pay bonus points whenever a purchase session starts at the portal and ends at a participating retailer's checkout.
+That bonus lands on top of the card's normal earning, and the purchase still qualifies for any category bonus the card carries — stacked earning from a single transaction.

 | Redemption Type | Typical Value per Point | Best For |